-HVAC is a growing career field, and employers need well-trained technicians who can step right in and start working.
-WDT’s program is designed to do just that-and do it quickly.
+HVAC/R is a growing career field, and employers need well-trained technicians who can step right in and start working.
+WDT’s program is designed to do just that – and do it quickly.

-Employment of HVAC mechanics and installers is expected to grow 34 percent from 2010 to 2020, much faster than the average for all occupations.
-The growing number of sophisticated climate-control systems is also expected to increase demand for qualified HVAC technicians.
+Employment of HVAC and HVAC/R technicians is expected to grow 34 percent from 2010 to 2020, much faster than the average for all occupations.
+The growing number of sophisticated climate-control systems is also expected to increase demand for qualified techs.

 Climate-control systems generally need replacement after 10 to 15 years.
 A large number of recently constructed homes and commercial buildings will need replacement climate-control systems by 2020, spurring demand for technicians.